 How to Serve Affine de Chablis

 In our house, we usually serve cheese before dinner as part of a cheese board and Affine de Chablis would be a perfect fit.
-Saying that, it would also be a great after dinner cheese course.
+Saying that, it would also be a tremendous after-dinner cheese course.

-Remove it from the refrigerator about an hour before you plan to serve it.
-When you cut into the rind, you’ll be pleasantly surprised by the delicious velvety and gooey interior.
+Please remove it from the refrigerator about an hour before serving it.
+Then, when you cut into the rind, you'll be pleasantly surprised by the delicious velvety and gooey interior.

 We like to serve it with a small spoon so we can spoon the goo onto a cracker or piece of French bread.
-Be sure to ask your family and friends not to lick the spoon because it will be tempting.
+Ask your family and friends not to lick the spoon because it will be tempting.

 Being a Burgundy cheese, it makes sense to serve it with a delicious Chablis or Burgundy chardonnay.
-Of course the wine doesn’t have to be from Burgundy.
-A nice Californian Chablis or chardonnay would be fine too.
+But, of course, the wine doesn't have to be from Burgundy.
+An excellent Californian Chablis or chardonnay would be fine too.